 Today, Canada is heavily exposed to both the populist headwinds in U.S. politics and the emergence of more aggressive geopolitical tension.
 We find ourselves situated in a maelstrom arising from factors such as Russia’s war on Ukraine, China’s increasing economic and military belligerence, a rise in populist politics, the shortening of supply chains, the impacts of climate change and the energy transition, and recent advances in artificial intelligence.
 All this means that Canada is being drawn more deeply into the U.S. orbit just when that orbit is less stable.

-Given the tight spot this leaves Canada in, the Public Policy Forum and the Munk School of Global Affairs and Public Policy are partnering on this project to inject fresh strategic policy thinking into the Canada-U.S. relationship.
+Given the tight spot this leaves Canada in, the Public Policy Forum and the Munk School of Global Affairs & Public Policy are partnering on this project to inject fresh strategic policy thinking into the Canada-U.S. relationship.
 The core objective is to re-energize the relationship to anchor critical transactions in a strategy that is fit for 21st Century stresses and opportunities.
 The fundamental question we want to answer is: “How can Canada and the U.S. matter more to each other and, in doing so, matter even more to the world?”

 The plan for the project includes: